JudeLee19/JudeLee19-judelee19.github.io/index.md

 ## Dongyub (Jude) Lee | U.S. Green Card Holder

 <img class="profile-picture" src="profile.jpg">
-I am a computer scientist and AI researcher with a deep expertise in natural language processing (NLP) and the engineering of practical AI systems.
-I am currently working at the U.S. subsidiary of Naver, a leading Korean tech company.
-I've been deeply involved in enhancing Large Language Models (LLMs) utilizing feedback learning methods.
-Before joining Naver, I served as an AI research engineer at Kakao Corporation, where I developed my expertise in NLP, particularly in task-oriented and open-domain dialogue systems.
+I am a computer scientist and AI researcher with deep expertise in natural language processing (NLP) and the engineering of practical AI systems.
+Since May 2024, I have been working as an AI Research Scientist at Zoom.
+Before joining Zoom, I was part of the U.S. subsidiary of Naver, a leading Korean tech company, where I contributed significantly to the successful launch of 'Naver Cue.'
+This system, utilizing retrieval augmented generation (RAG), is now widely used across South Korea.
+Prior to Naver, I served as an AI research engineer at Kakao Corporation, developing my expertise in both task-oriented and open-domain dialogue systems.

 **[Google Scholar]**: [*link*](https://scholar.google.com/citations?user=Pz8yVqYAAAAJ&hl=en)